 The Alliance tries to keep seniors and their caregivers as safe as possible before, during and after a disaster.

-The Alliance can help seniors pre-plan for a disaster though distributions of the Elder Update Disaster Preparedness Guide for Elders (PDF) at events.
+The Alliance can help seniors pre-plan for a disaster through distributions of the Elder Update Disaster Preparedness Guide for Elders (PDF) at events, for the Spanish version click here.
 This guide provides information to helps elders and their caregivers develop a personal disaster plan for themselves.
 It includes:

 - Precautions in case of hurricanes, tornadoes, fires and other disasters

 - Things to do to remain safe after a disaster

 In addition to the guide, the Elder Helpline can assist elders to sign up for local Emergency Evacuation Assistance Programs.
 This program will place elders and infirm individuals on a call-up list to transport to special needs shelters in case of an emergency.

 To learn more about the Emergency Evacuation Assistance Program or to download an application form, click here for Miami-Dade and here for Monroe County, For more information on disaster preparedness resources, click here .